What is a Fractional Executive?

 There are a number of benefits for companies that choose to hire fractional executives.
 Primarily, hiring someone in a part-time or interim capacity eliminates the commitment that usually goes along with searching for and hiring people for executive positions or very niche roles within a business.
 You might not need someone to manage your company’s social media full time, but you know that it’s still important to maintain that form of communication and engagement with your clientele.
 In cases like this, simply acknowledging that you lack the time or expertise to take on such tasks might be the ideal reason to consider a fractional hire.
 Or, you may feel like you would benefit from some feedback and expertise from an experienced executive who can help direct the long-term vision for your business, but without taking on a full-time partner in running things.

 Hiring a fractional executive can be the perfect solution in a fast-growing business where operations and direction might still be in flux.
-It also has the added benefit of being more cost-effective, particularly for startups.
+It also has the added benefit of being more cost-effective, particularly for startups while delivering professional and experienced support.
 Fractional executive services enables access to an individual dedicated to solving specific problems at a fraction of the cost of hiring a full-time employee.
 Depending on what stage the startup is in, a full-time employee may not even be necessary yet.

 Is a Fractional Executive the Same as a Consultant?